apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 S3Guard metadata store (e.g. DynamoDB).
 On opening a file, S3AFileSystem will look in S3 for the version of the file indicated by the ETag or object version ID stored in the metadata store.
 If that version is unavailable, `RemoteFileChangedException` is thrown.
-Whether ETag or version ID is used is determed by the
-[fs.s3a.change.detection configuration options](./index.html#Handling_Read-During-Overwrite).
+Whether ETag or version ID and server or client mode is used is determed by the [fs.s3a.change.detection configuration options](./index.html#Handling_Read-During-Overwrite).

 ### No Versioning Metadata Available